 when you have nine hours sitting with seven different agents… I can still remember their faces, I remember them vividly.
 I have read books about Guantanamo… that day I thought that was it for the rest of my life and there was no coming back from that.

-After a series of legal challenges, David Miranda won a activists assisting refugees in Calais and, as Glenn Greenwald noted at the RSA event, the power is disproportionately used against particular communities.
+This victory in principle still has to matched with a change of the exercise of Schedule 7 powers in practice.
+Since the Miranda ruling, British police have misused Schedule 7 powers against activists assisting refugees in Calais and, as Glenn Greenwald noted at the RSA event, the power is disproportionately used against particular communities.

 District Judge Emma Arbuthnot accepted that Rabbani was carrying confidential information, instructions from an alleged victim of torture that were to form the basis of legal action in the US and the UK, but nonetheless found him guilty of non-compliance with Schedule 7, albeit with a comparatively lenient penalty of a 12-month suspended sentence and court costs of £620.
 Noting that Rabbani had refused to hand over this information on at least two previous occasions without consequence, the ruling states that he took “a calculated risk” and that the police were within their powers to demand this information.